 INTRODUCTION

 Stem cells with extraordinary self-renewal capabilities have an extensive differentiation capacity to create a wide range of tissues and organs.
 There are small numbers of stem cells in the human body that after division with mitosis can differentiate into daughter cells or create newer stem cells.
-Maintenance and activation of their differentiation potential is fundamentally influenced by microenvironmental (cellular and humoral) effects[1].
+Maintenance and activation of their differentiation potential is fundamentally influenced by the microenvironment (cellular and humoral)[1].

 Depending on the differentiation potential, self-renewal ability, and origin many types of stem cells can be distinguished.
-According to their plasticity totipotent, pluripotent, multipotent and unipotent stem cells are exisitng.
+According to their plasticity totipotent, pluripotent, multipotent and unipotent stem cells exist.
 Totipotent cells (e.g., zygote, spore, or morula) can create any human cell or even an entire organism.
 In the case of pluripotent cells, the possibility of forming a complete functional organization is lacking.
 Multipotent stem cells are able to create limited types of daughter cells.
-Under physiological conditions, they ensure the continuous regeneration of the tissue, replace the dead somatic cells and, after injury, participate in the regeneration of the affected organ.
+Under physiological conditions, they ensure the continuous regeneration of the tissue, replace the dead somatic cells, and after injury participate in the regeneration of the affected organ.
 Unipotent cells are precursor/progenitor cells with limited plasticity.
-Based on their origin, embryonic, adult (including fetal), tumorous and induced pluripotent stem cells are known[1].
+Based on their origin, embryonic, adult (including fetal), tumorous, and induced pluripotent stem cells are known[1].

 Human stem cell therapy, except for bone marrow transplantation, is still in the experimental phase, so it is difficult to predict how efficiently and with the expected risk it can become applicable in daily clinical practice.
-Since 2009, the use of all cell and gene therapy products in the European Union has been regulated solely by a centralized authorization (European Medicines Agency - The Commitee for Advanced Therapies).
+Since 2009, the use of all cell and gene therapy products in the European Union has been regulated solely by a centralized authorization (European Medicines Agency - The Committee for Advanced Therapies).

 TYPES OF STEM CELLS